Jordan king, addressing family feud, says 'sedition buried' | Law-Order

-Jordan's king Abdullah II on Wednesday addressed the public feud with his half-brother for the first time, saying the attempted “sedition” had been buried but that it caused him shock, anger and pain.
+Jordan's king Abdullah II addressed the rare public rift within the royal family for the first time on Wednesday, saying the “sedition” that caused him anger and pain has been buried, but major challenges loom for the Western-allied monarchy as it confronts growing internal dissent.

-The statement marked the first time the king has addressed the unprecedented rift in the royal family which erupted over the weekend when Prince Hamzah, his former crown prince, was placed under a form of house arrest and accused of being part of a plot to destabilize the kingdom.
+The statement marked the first time the king has addressed the internal crisis that erupted over the weekend when Prince Hamzah, his half-brother and former crown prince, was confined to his home and accused of being part of a plot to destabilize the kingdom.

-“I speak to you today as my family and tribesmen ... to reassure you that the sedition has been buried,” the statement said.
-The statement was read by a newsreader on Jordan TV.
+“Nothing can come close to the shock and the pain and anger I felt, as a brother, and head of the Hashemite family, and as a leader to this dear people,” added the statement, which was read by a newsreader on Jordan TV.

-The palace had already insisted the dispute was being resolved inside the family, but major challenges loom for the Western-allied monarchy long seen as a lynchpin of regional stability.

-The whereabouts of Prince Hamzah are unknown and there is no sign that authorities have released up to 18 other detainees, including members of one of the powerful tribes on which the monarchy has historically relied.
-Authorities have meanwhile imposed a sweeping gag order in a sign of how sensitive they are to how the dispute is being perceived.
+He said Prince Hamzah, who has not been seen or heard from in days, was “with his family at his palace, under my care.”
+There is no sign that authorities have released up to 18 other detainees, including members of one of the powerful tribes on which the monarchy has historically relied.
+Authorities have meanwhile imposed a sweeping gag order on any coverage of the royal dispute in a sign of how sensitive they are to how it is being perceived.

 “The dispute with Prince Hamzah shows that the kingdom can no longer use its international standing as a mediator in regional conflicts and bulwark of security for the West without addressing growing economic and political challenges at home,” said Tuqa Nusairat, an expert at the Atlantic Council.
 “Jordanians have been consistently expressing concerns over the direction of the country, including publicly protesting,” she added.

-The crisis in the royal family erupted over the weekend, when Jordan's military chief of staff visited Prince Hamzah and warned him to stop attending meetings with critics of the government.
+The crisis in the royal family erupted Saturday when Jordan's military chief of staff visited Prince Hamzah and warned him to stop attending meetings with critics of the government.
 Things quickly escalated, with Hamzah accusing the security establishment of threatening him and ordering the general to leave his home.

 Authorities placed the former crown prince under a form of house arrest and detained 18 people, including former senior officials.
-On Sunday, the government said Hamzah and others were involved in a “malicious plot” against the kingdom's security with foreign support, but the following day, it said the royal family had resolved the dispute.
+On Sunday, the government said Hamzah and others were involved in a “malicious plot” against the kingdom's security with foreign support.

 Abdullah and Hamzah are both sons of King Hussein, who ruled Jordan for nearly a half-century before his death in 1999.
 Abdullah had appointed Hamzah as crown prince upon his succession but stripped him of the title in 2004.